 Besides, the Croaghgorm, or the Blue Stack Mountains, are in sight while you are in the city.
-The county has an amazing history as well.
+The county has a fantastic history as well.
 In the past, there was a Gaelic kingdom called Tyrconnell.
 Donegal happened to be the capital of this kingdom from the 15th to the early 17th century.
 Besides, the O’Donnell dynasty was the ruler of the county.
 The Diamond is a pivot where people gather for social events and enjoy their time.
 It sits in the centre of the city and is among the lively places around.
 However, there is so much more to this city that you will need to know.

 The History of Donegal